National Register Listings in Franklin County, Massachusetts

 Franklin County Timeline

-This timeline provides a condensed summary of the historical journey of Franklin County, Massachusetts.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Franklin County, Massachusetts.

 - 1600s: Native American tribes, including the Pocomtuc and Mahican, inhabit the area now known as Franklin County.